 Maria assists the Ginsberg Center with finances, HR, and care of the building.
 She enjoys working with Student Life for various events put on around campus and being involved in recycling efforts around Ann Arbor.
 Maria began working at the University in 2000 and started her work at Ginsberg in 2010.
 Maria completed her Bachelor degree in Social Psychology in Venezuela.
 After moving to Michigan, she holds a Master of Arts in Education of Psychology at Eastern Michigan University.
 In her free time, Maria enjoys gardening and reading.

 Neeraja supports Faculty, Academic Program Staff and Graduate Student Instructors who want to integrate community engagement into their courses, research, and programs.
+In her work with academic partners, she has expanded Ginsberg's work from its roots in service-learning to include community-engaged scholarship more broadly.
 She enjoys collaborating and consulting with individuals to apply evidence-based approaches to address community needs and promote positive social change.
-At the UofM, she has also worked with CRLT as an Instructional Consultant, most recently co-leading the 2016 Rackahm-CRLT Preparing Future Faculty Seminar.

 Sara works to develop and sustain engagement and partnerships with organizations and individuals in the community to assess needs, convene and connect stakeholders and to provide a bridge to facilitate connections between the social sector and the University of Michigan.